 The path to becoming a lawyer is as varied as the specialties within the profession itself.
-That is, almost too many to count.
-So, if you have your heart set on landing a legal gig, it's important to know that it doesn't necessarily matter what you study as an undergraduate.
-This is truly a profession suited to those coming from vast educational backgrounds and for which expertise in other areas can help set you apart.
+If you have your heart set on landing a legal gig, it's important to know that it doesn't necessarily matter what you study as an undergraduate.
+This is truly a profession suited to those coming from vast educational backgrounds.

 That said, there are some academic disciplines that have long been good jumping-off points for students who want to later attend law school.